vacuumlabs/cryptofund-utilities/README.md

 Finally, Alice and Bob should:
 - tell Cecil he'd bought X shares
-- Cecil unballanced the portfolio a little.
+- Cecil unbalanced the portfolio a little.
 Maybe A&B should rebalance a little (i.e. sell some ETH for BTC and XLM).

 Note that if Cecil would send EUR instead of ETH, the process would look pretty much the same.
 From the perspective of the code, c.EUR is currency just like any other.